colinwilson/lotusdocs/README.md

 Check out the demo site [https://lotusdocs.dev/docs](https://lotusdocs.dev/docs) (also doubles as the documentation guide for Lotus Docs 📖)

 🚧 **WARNING** 🚧 - **Lotus Docs is currently in pre-release development and thus not recommended for use in production at this time.
-But please do try it out 😊**
+But please do try it out 😊.
+Pull requests and feedback are most welcome.**

 ## Features